1. What is a test stub?

 - The high-level decision making is in the hands of the higher authorities which makes the fresher to have little knowledge.

 19. What is the role of the Scrum Master?

 Answer: Here’s how you can answer Scrum Master interview questions like this –

 The scrum master is the leader as well as coach of the Scrum team.
 The scrum master is responsible to serve and protect his team from any kind of distractions that could affect their performance.
 The main role of the scrum master is to motivate his team to achieve the sprint goal.
 He is focused to build a self-organized and motivated team where each member is familiar with the implementation of Agile and Scrum principles and applications.
 The scrum master keeps a proper check on the scrum team if they are executing committed tasks properly.
 He is also responsible to increase the efficiency and productivity of the team so that they can achieve the sprint goal effectively.

-Impediments are the obstacles or issues faced by scrum team which slow down their speed of work.
+Answer: Impediments are the obstacles or issues faced by the scrum team which slows down their speed of work.
 If something is trying to block the scrum team from their getting work “Done” then it is an impediment.
 Impediments can come in any form.
-Some of the impediments are given as –
+Some of the impediments are given as

 Resource missing or sick team member